 If you’re wondering where your email went after you undo sending, or you want to locate emails you archived instead of deleting, you can learn about how to find archived emails in Gmail.

-You may find occasions when you could not unsend an email, though you totally obey the rules.
+You may find occasions when you cannot unsend an email, though you totally obey the rules.
 That happens a lot.

 Even though Gmail gives you a short window to unsend an email, things don’t always go as expected.
 Here are some common reasons why the “Undo Send” feature may fail, even within 30 seconds: